enucatl-phd/d3.base-chart/README.md

     .call my.draw
 ```

-Everything you add to the `@accessors` in the contructor will be
+Everything you add to the `@accessors` in the constructor will be
 available with a getter/setter method.

 Depends on